 - The patient or caregiver will demonstrate behaviors to restore positive self-esteem.

 - The patient or caregiver will participate in a treatment regimen or activities to correct factors that precipitated a crisis.

 - The patient or caregiver will verbalize understanding of the disorder and various stimuli that may increase potentiate seizure activity.

 Nursing interventions for a child with seizure disorder include the following:

 - Enforce education about the disease.
-Review pathology and prognosis of condition and lifelong need for treatments as indicated; discuss patient’s particular trigger factors (flashing lights, hyperventilation, loud noises,video games, TV viewing); know and instill the importance of good oral hygiene and regular dental care; review medication regimen, necessity of taking drugs as ordered, and not discontinuing therapy without physician supervision; include directions for missed dose.
+Review pathology and prognosis of condition and lifelong need for treatments as indicated; discuss patient’s particular trigger factors (flashing lights, hyperventilation, loud noises, video games, TV viewing); know and instill the importance of good oral hygiene and regular dental care; review medication regimen, the necessity of taking drugs as ordered, and not discontinuing therapy without physician supervision; include directions for a missed dose.

 Goals are met as evidenced by:

 - The patient or caregiver verbalized an understanding of factors that contribute to the possibility of trauma and or suffocation and take steps to correct the situation.